Gingrich Concedes; Obama/Romney Likely to Meet in November

 Just because Mr. Gingrich conceded does not mean he still does not think he is the better candidate.
 He feels it is very important that the party remain unified.
 In the coming weeks, Newt plans to deliver speeches in support of Mitt Romney.

-Ron Paul is the only other Republican candidate left, and as David Letterman put it, "Ron Paul looks like one of your old relatives.
+"Ron Paul looks like one of your old relatives.
 The guy that keeps sending you the blank emails."